Ubuntu 24.04 LTS Cloud Server Quick Configuration

 sudo systemctl restart systemd-networkd.service

-sudo vim default.yaml
+sudo vim /etc/netplan/default.yaml

 network: